Director of Market & Public Affairs

 So when can we expect a change in the discount rate?

-We expect the Bill to receive Royal Assent towards the end of 2018 or early 2019.
+We expect the Bill to receive Royal Assent around February or March 2019.

-- The first review must be completed by mid-July 2019.
+- The first review must be completed by mid-September 2019.

-So we could therefore expect a change in the discount rate in summer 2019.
+So we could therefore expect a change in the discount rate in autumn 2019.

 It is very positive that there seems to be a general acceptance that the current discount rate and review process is not fit for purpose.
 Peers agreed that the present position does not reflect the reality of how claimants invest their damages.